-It is intuitive that the synchronization phenomena studied above will depend not only on the size of the noise, but also on the inter-observation time $\tau.$ Figure \ref{fig:single_tau} illustrates the effect of varying $\tau$, in the setting where the variance is $10^{-3}.$ The simulations show that for $\tau$ of order $\mathcal{O}(10^{-1})$, 3DVAR cannot accurately estimate the true state as accurately as for the smaller value. $\blacksquare$ \end{example}
+It is intuitive that the synchronization phenomena studied above will depend not only on the size of the noise, but also on the observation time intervals $\tau.$ Figure \ref{fig:single_tau} illustrates the effect of varying $\tau$, in the setting where the noise standard deviation is $10^{-3}.$ The simulations show that, for the larger value of $\tau$, 3DVAR does not estimate the true state as accurately as for the smaller value. $\blacksquare$ \end{example}

-A common source of error in application of data assimilation algorithms in practice arises from the fact that the data is not produced by the mathematical model used for assimilation.
+\begin{remark} A common source of error in application of data assimilation algorithms in practice arises from the fact that the data is not produced by the mathematical model used for assimilation.
 This is known as \emph{model misspecification}.
 For the majority of this paper we will make the \emph{perfect model} assumption, avoiding the model misspecification issue.
 However we do illustrate model misspecification in Example \ref{ex:3dvar_ms}.
 In that example we assimilate data produced from the Lorenz '96 multiscale model, but we use the Lorenz '96 singlescale model \eqref{eq:l96} as the basis for 3DVAR; thus the model used for assimilation differs from (but is close to) the model generating the data.
 The relationship between the multiscale and singlescale models is detailed in Appendix \ref{sec:AB}, where Example \ref{ex:3dvar_ms} may also be found. $\blacksquare$ \end{remark}